This might be Beth’s Bar and Grill, but it might not be Beth who serves us.

 ” Disappointing, ” I add, the only coffee drinker in the group.

-” If it isn’t there, it isn’t there, ” Neal says.
+” If the oil isn’t there, it isn’t there, ” Neal reminds us.

 When the food comes it is as plain as the building.
 There is no salsa or sprig of parsley to give the plate a fancy look.
 A man sitting at the table behind us is happy Beth is open on a Sunday morning with snow on the ground at seven in the morning.
 He has hot tea , reads his local newspaper, checks cattle futures and has his toast with a bit of orange marmalade.
 He appears to be a regular who is joined by a friend halfway through my eggs over easy.

-There are three pool tables in the back of the restaurant and some evenings, under dropped lights, men will be here playing pool, watching football, and drinking beer, staying out of their wive’s house.
+There are three pool tables in the back of the restaurant and some evenings, under dropped lights, men will be playing pool, watching football, and drinking beer, staying out of their wife’s house.

-There is money in alcohol, not so much in meat and potato’s food.
+There is money in alcohol, not so much in food.